You must have an Admin or Owner ChartMogul account to access and modify your Data Settings. Read more about User

 This feature only impacts subscriptions in your ChartMogul account and does not make changes to the status of subscriptions in your billing system.

-The setting can be found under Admin > Data settings > Subscription Analytics and scrolling down to Handling of delinquent subscriptions.
+The setting can be found under Data Platform > Data settings > Subscription Analytics and scrolling down to Handling of delinquent subscriptions.

 With the default option "Leave past due subscriptions as-is until they are explicitly cancelled', you would rely on cancellation events coming through from your billing system.